gaberrini/raspberry-cam/README.md

 # Server features

+**THE FRONTEND IS INTENDED TO BE USED WITH GOOGLE CHROME**

-The server is planned to have:
+The server have:

 * [Live stream](#live-stream)
 * [Capturing mode](#capturing-mode)